 In earlier times, death took place at home with one’s own family directly involved in caregiving and few medical options to consider.
 Death was also accepted as a part of life.
 Today death often occurs in an institution with the person surrounded by sophisticated, high-tech equipment or at home following multiple hospital stays and home care and possibly hospice.
 Often as the illness or disability progresses, the amount of caregiving increases rapidly with little warning.

-Talking about death is difficult for most people.
-The topic of death may be particularly uncomfortable to discuss within a family.
-For most people, the older one gets the more comfortable the topic of death becomes.
+Talking about death is difficult for most people; and may be particularly uncomfortable to discuss within a family.
+For most people, the older one gets, the more comfortable the topic of death becomes.
 Denial – avoiding an honest acknowledgement of death – can create unnecessary pressures and do much to harm close relationships and impact caregiving.
 Speaking honestly about death takes courage, but it brings with it many benefits.

 Here are some emotional/spiritual topics that need to be discussed:

 - Who they want to come see them near the end.

 - Is there anyone the person really doesn’t want as a visitor?

 - Is there anything the person needs/wants to say that they will be sorry if it still hasn’t been said?

 - Reassure the care receiver that they will not die alone or in great pain.

 - This is the ideal opportunity for the caregiver to say, “I will stay with you to the very end.
 We will ask the doctor to give you whatever you need to manage your pain.”

 - Discuss what their life has meant to others.

 - Encourage them to talk about personal achievements.

 - Find ways to say goodbye.